 This contactless service is available at:

-- Newtown Library: 2pm to 6pm, Tuesday to Thursday
+- Waterloo Library: 2pm to 6pm, Wednesday and Thursday

 How reserve and collect works